How Long Do We Have?

 be a product of their ministries.
 After all, what would they do with

-their parishioners once they were free?
+believing in Him?
 Pastors know what to do with people in

 bondage – preach at them.
 Those who enjoy the freedom of Christ

 become a menace, because they want an opportunity to share their freedom